erzz/google-dep-metrics/README.md

 Unfortunately almost all inputs are mandatory as it is not easy to give sane defaults for most of them.
 But given its a copy / paste to different steps and only modifying 1-2 values each time, it's perhaps not so bad.

-For wide scale adoption across multiple projects, consider using automatic values such as attributes of the git.context object or outputs from previous steps.
+For wide scale adoption across multiple projects, consider using automatic values such as attributes of the github context object or outputs from previous steps.
 I will try to give some examples here - but go crazy!

 | Input                     | Default | Details                                                                                                       | Possible Automatic Example                 |
 | ------------------------- | ------- | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |